-How many NET jobs created or lost under Obama* as of November 2016?
+How many NET jobs created or lost under Obama* as of January 2017, during the whole Obama Presidency?
 How many private sector jobs have been lost or added during Obama's presidency?

 How many new jobs in the last 8 years since Obama was inaugurated?
-How many Americans were working or employed when Obama took office... compared to now?
+How many Americans were employed or unemployed when Obama took office compared to now?

-Okay, President-Elect Trump, President Obama is handing off to you the strongest economy in terms of job-growth since the Clinton years.
-We have really just started a roll: *
+President Obama handed off to incoming President Trump the strongest economy in terms of jobs since the Clinton years: *

-- 2. A record in consecutive months of increase in the number of jobs (now 74 months).
+- 2. A record in consecutive months of increase in the number of private sector jobs (83 months).

-- 7. An INCREASE in manufacturing jobs after a 27% DECREASE in manufacturing jobs under Bush II.
+- 8. An INCREASE in manufacturing jobs in Obama's second term after a 27% DECREASE in manufacturing jobs under Bush II.
+This was the largest one term increase in manufacturing jobs since Carter.

-Don't mess this up, President-elect Trump!
+Don't mess this up, President Trump!
 WE ARE WATCHING YOU!

 *For those who don't believe these claims, I will post links and sources for all of these in the next few days.

-Since the "trough" of the recession in late 2009/early 2010 in seasonally adjusted numbers:
+Since the "trough" of the recession in late 2009/early 2010 until the end of the Obama Presidency in seasonally adjusted numbers:

-How many workers were full-time or part-time at the "trough" of the recession in late 2009/early 2010 compared to now?
+How many workers were full-time or part-time at the "trough" of the recession in late 2009/early 2010 compared to the end of the Obama Presidency?

 - (Yes, despite what you may have heard, from the depth of the recession until now, we have many MORE people working full-time vs. part-time jobs.
 When a recession hits, companies generally cut back on full-time workers first.
 When companies start hiring again, the number of full-time workers begins to increase.)

-How many workers were full-time or part-time when Obama was inaugurated compared to now?
+How many workers were full-time or part-time when Obama was inaugurated compared to the end of the Obama Presidency?

-- 2,377,000 FEWER people working part-time INVOLUNTARILY (because they couldn't find a full-time job.)
-About 3,845,000 more people are working part-time voluntarily.. because they WANT to work part-time... since Obama was inaugurated.
+- 2,206,000 FEWER people working part-time INVOLUNTARILY (because they couldn't find a full-time job.)
+About 2,156,000 more people are working part-time voluntarily-- because they WANT to work part-time-- since Obama was inaugurated.

 - The longest consecutive period of private-sector job increases since this number has been recorded.